 Breath meditation, being mindful of breathing, is a basic form of meditation taught by Buddha.
 Breath meditation helps developing vipashyana as well as shamatha.

 A German professor, Eugen Herrigel, was taught a simple breathing exercise to improve his performance while being in Japan.
 The teacher, Awa Kenzo, showed him how to breathe out evenly and slowly, pause slightly, and then breathe in faster, breathe out slowly again, pause slightly, breathe in faster, and so on, finding a rhythm that gradually "formed itself".
 The master marksman said that breathing in helps integrations toward a flowing performance, breathing out can assist completions and overcome hindrances.
 Fit focusing helped relaxation.
 In training of motoric skills, relaxing deeply and focusing calmly during traing is fit.
-[Zwb 30-34]
+(Chang 1970, 30-34)

 Take some mental scans (checks) of the body while you practice, to note if it is well relaxed too, as it should be.

-Shamatha (Pali: samatha) 'Calm Abiding', is a focusing, pacifying and calming meditation, common in yoga.
+Shamatha (Pali: samatha), 'Calm Abiding', is a focusing, pacifying and calming meditation, common in yoga.
 Shamatha culminates in an attention that can be sustained effortlessly for quarters and even hours on end.
-Samatha is of the concentration meditation practices.
+Shamatha is of the concentration meditation practices.
 Within such as Tibetan Buddhism (Mahayana), shamatha practice, 'Calm Abiding', progresses along stages and leads to a deep, interior state called the first jhana (Sanskrit: dhyana) which is a state of tranquillity or bliss, described by Buddha.

-Zazen: The aim of zazen ("Zen sitting") is just sitting, but in a regulated way.
+Zazen, or Zen meditation: The aim of zazen ("Zen sitting") is just sitting, but in a regulated way.
 "Seated meditation" is a meditative discipline.
 The legs are folded in one of the standard sitting postures.
 The hands are folded over the belly.
 In many practices, one breathes "from the belly" and "is here now", as we may add.

 Non-Buddhists use some of the Buddhist meditation techniques for the sake of better physical and mental health, and towards non-Buddhist aims.
 Such "ordinary meditation" (Chinese, bonpu; Jap., bonpu or bompu) is pursued for mental and physical well-being without any spiritual goal.
 And some use meditation for seeking to develop mindfulness into self-realization.

 Chang, Garma C. The Practice of Zen.
 New York: Perennial/Harper, 1970.

 Goleman, David.
 The Varieties of the Meditative Experience.
 London: Rider, 1975.

-© 20042011, Tormod Kinnes, MPhil [Email]
+© 2004–2018, Tormod Kinnes, MPhil [Email]